 In some cases, such as with the Bank of America® Travel Rewards credit card, you can redeem your Bank of America travel rewards points for statement credits to cover a wide range of travel and dining purchases, including flights, hotel stays, campgrounds, boat rentals, public transit, tourist attractions, restaurants, takeout, bars, nightclubs and many others.

 Additionally, note that Bank of America travel cards currently don’t offer the option to transfer points to airline and hotel programs.

 Bank of America Preferred Rewards

-Another interesting facet of Bank of America credit cards is the fact you can glean more value if you’re a Bank of America Preferred Rewards customer.
-This program isn’t strictly a credit card rewards program, but it does help Bank of America customers earn more rewards for each dollar they spend on their cards.
+Although the Bank of America Preferred Rewards program isn’t strictly a credit card rewards program, it does help Bank of America customers earn 25 percent to 75 percent more rewards for each dollar they spend on their cards.

-Chase Ultimate Rewards
+Chase Ultimate Rewards program

 - Aer Lingus AerClub

-- Air France / Flying Blue
+- Air France / KLM Flying Blue

 - Iberia Plus